RiseVision/risevision.github.io/src/pages/quick-start/PollingTransactions.md

 As you may have noticed from the result above, the `count` and the number of transactions that were returned do not match up.
-That is because the count represents the total number of transactions found, but those that are returned are limited by a `limit` parameter (in this case set to the default of 100).
-To get this we need to use an `offset` to get the next 100 items.
+That is because the count represents the total number of transactions found, but those that are returned are limited by a `limit` parameter (in this case, the default of 100).
+To get more transactions we can use an `offset` parameter.
+For example, to get the 101st to 200th transaction, we can use an `offset` of 100.

 ```javascript
 rise.transactions.getList({